pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 The talon is set aside unused.
 The declarer plays alone, attempting to not take any tricks.
 The declarer leads the first trick.

+When Open Beggar is played, the declarer's hand is exposed on the table immediately after the first trick.

 ### Solo Without

 The declarer does not exchange with the talon and does not call for a partner.
 Their goal is to take at least 36 card-points.